AndrejOrsula/pyo3_bindgen/README.md

   - `torch`: 7.05 s (1.08M total LoC)
 - The generation of bindings should never panic as long as the target Python module can be successfully imported.
 If it does, please [report](https://github.com/AndrejOrsula/pyo3_bindgen/issues/new) this as a bug.
 - The generated bindings should always be compilable and usable in Rust.
 If you encounter any issues, consider manually fixing the problematic parts of the bindings and please [report](https://github.com/AndrejOrsula/pyo3_bindgen/issues/new) this as a bug.
 - However, the generated bindings are based on the introspection of the target Python module.
-Therefore, the correctness of the generated bindings is directly dependent on the quality of the type annotations and docstrings in the target Python module.
+Therefore, the completeness and correctness of the generated bindings are directly dependent on the quality of the module structure, type annotations and docstrings in the target Python module.
 Ideally, the generated bindings should be considered unsafe and serve as a starting point for safe and idiomatic Rust APIs.
+If you find that something in the generated bindings is incorrect or missing, please [report](https://github.com/AndrejOrsula/pyo3_bindgen/issues/new) this as well.
+- Not all Python types are mapped to their Rust equivalents yet.
+For this reason, some additional type-casting might be required when using the generated bindings (e.g. `let typed_value: MyType = any_value.extract()?;`).
-- Although implemented, the procedural macro does not work in many cases because PyO3 fails to import the target Python module when used from within a `proc_macro` crate.
-Therefore, it is recommended to use build scripts instead for now.
+- Although implemented, the procedural macro might not work in many cases.
+Therefore, it is recommended that the build scripts be used wherever possible.

 ## License